UPPMAX/programming_formalisms/docs/algorithms/function_design.md

 in the two DNA sequences mismatch
 (it is `A` in the top one, `T` in the bottom one)?

-???- info "Why is this useful?"
+???- info "Why is this scientifically useful?"

     DNA changes over time.
 These changes are called mutations.
     On such mutation is a point mutation, which is when one letter changes.